savashn/ecewo/README.md

 <hr />

-## Effective C Essence for Web Operations
+## Express-C Effect for Web Operations

-Inspired by [Express.js](https://expressjs.com/) — it’s minimalist, unopinionated, and easy-to-use (in a C kind of way).
+Inspired by [Express.js](https://expressjs.com/).
+It’s minimalist, unopinionated, and easy-to-use (in a C kind of way).

 <hr />